 This type of flexibility is an optional part of your Policy.
 Still, it's a great way to show your employees you appreciate their effort and that you are willing to be flexible as long as they have a good attendance record.

 An important factor of a healthy work environment is equal treatment of every employee.
 When it comes to time attendance, your safest bet is to go with software built exactly for that purpose.
 Buddy punching is a frequent issue employers deal with.

 Timeero will let you have a clear overview of time tracking data and much more!
-The automatic clock-in will prevent mistakes and work as your team's ally.
+Our GPS time clock will prevent mistakes and work as your team's ally.
 And as a bonus, time cards and detailed reports are generated in just a few clicks!

 And remember: a fair work environment is a healthy and productive work environment!